- Category :

 2. Transportation Workers Identification Card and/or Department of defense (DOD) Common Access Card (CAC) with a minimum of ten (10) months remaining from expiration date.

-3. United States Coast Guard (USCG) Merchant Mariner’s Credential (MMC), with a minimum of ten (10) months remaining of expiration date with the following endorsement(s):
+3. United States Coast Guard (USCG) Merchant Mariner’s Credential (MMC)endorsed Steward Department (FH), Ordinary Seaman, Wiper with a minimum of ten (10) months remaining of expiration date and

 Certificate of Registry (COR) as one of the following: